nils-mathieu/piscine-rust/STORY.md

 "Careful!"
 Kevin yelled, taking a quick step back.

 Cedric tried to follow Kevin but it was too late.
-His shoe slowly started to melt.
+His feet was stuck, and his shoe slowly started to melt.

 "Don't panic!"
 Kevin continued.
 "Give me a little space to work with."

 But the victime of the slime did not hear Kevin, he was too focused on the creature that wanted to eat him alive.
-He started to feel the body of the slime against his feet, and a increasingly painful feeling followed.
+He started to feel the body of the slime against his feet, and an increasingly painful feeling followed.
 Suddenly, a flash appeared in front of him.

 It was Kevin, whose right hand was stretched before him, a woried look in the eye.
 The two students looked at each other for a couple seconds.